PetterTech/blog/content/posts/2014-09-05-powercli-getting-the-status-of-vmware-tools-on-all-vms.md

   - vmware tools

 ---
-I&#8217;m sure I don&#8217;t need to explain to you guys why VMware tools is a good idea to have installed on your VMs, and probably not why it&#8217;s a good idea to keep VMware tools updated.
+I'm sure I don't need to explain to you guys why VMware tools is a good idea to have installed on your VMs, and probably not why it's a good idea to keep VMware tools updated.
-However, I haven&#8217;t found a good way to get a neat list of which VMs need to have their VMware tools upgraded.
+However, I haven't found a good way to get a neat list of which VMs need to have their VMware tools upgraded.
 While working on my vCenter health check script I found that I had to make my own little script to get that list.
 And, in addition, I wanted the list to include the VM version.

 I ended up with creating a function to provide me with that list: